njsmith/machomachomangler/README.rst

-- We don't try to update the PE header checksum, since the algorithm for doing this is a secret, and I'm informed that for regular user-space code there's nothing that checks it anyway.
+- We don't try to update the PE header checksum, since the algorithm for doing this is a secret, and I'm informed that for regular user-space code there's nothing that actually cares about whether it's correct.
 But my information could be wrong.

 - There's no test suite, so this whole thing will dissolve into a million tiny spikey shards of brokenness as soon as my back is